eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Entities utilized for sharing metatraffic data are not shown by default.
 These include Fast-DDS Statistics module topics and the ones used by ROS for metatraffic data exchange, as well as the endpoints to which these topics are bound.
-Same as with the hide/show inactive entities feature, when metatraffic entities are hidden they are no longer available in the whole application framework.
+As with the hide/show inactive entities feature, when metatraffic entities are hidden they are no longer available in the whole application framework.
 This button displays/hides the metatraffic entities detected by the monitor.

 Dashboard Layout
 ----------------
-Changes the size of the chart boxes displayed in the main panel of the application.
+Changes the size of the chart boxes displayed in the :ref:`chart_panel_index` of the application.
 Three mutually exclusive layout options are defined and explained below.

  * |dashboard_layout_1| **Large**: A single full-screen chart is displayed.